ssjw/new-host-setup/backup-pi-configuration.md

 >
 > Currently a work in progress

-## Opening Encrypted Disks after Boot
+## Opening Encrypted Disks After Boot

 If you want to be able to boot the system without first having to open encrypted disks (and being forced to be present at the console to enter